cpouchon/ORTHOSKIM/README.md

 ./orthoskim -m capture -t nucrdna -c config_orthoskim.txt
 ```

->**Note**: in this example for the chloroplast tRNA, we change the CHLORO_TYPE (l.49) from "exon" to "intron", to capture the intron of the trnL-UAA.
+>**Note**: in this example for the chloroplast tRNA, we change the CHLORO_TYPE (l.49) from "exon" to "intron", to capture the intron of the trnL-UAA gene.

 Summary statistics about the capture can be obtained by using the following mode: